 Whilst Deputy Head teacher at Cherry Garden School, for children aged 2-11 with complex support needs, I coordinated the creation of a new approach to assessment in the school.
 One of the keys to the new concept was that everyone working with the children in the school should have a solid understanding of early child development.
 The caveat to this is that when working with children with learning differences, we hold in mind that they don't necessarily learn skills in the same way as neurotypical children - it is very important that we are aware of this.

 We produced a one page ‘Branch Map’ for each of our curriculum areas (in line with the areas of learning from the EYFS).
-These maps gave our staff an opportunity to quickly assess a child’s current learning level, as well as guide the setting of developmentally appropriate next steps.
+These maps gave our staff an opportunity to quickly assess a child’s current learning level, as well as guide the setting of appropriate next steps.

 They looked like this:

 The maps were organised into up to ten branches which corresponded to typically developing ages in months:

 The different colours on each map denoted ‘strands’.
 So, in our combined CLL map the strands were:

 The maps took 2 years to develop and we involved the whole school team in tweaking and improving them over this time.
 Once introduced, we felt that the maps had a significant impact on the way that we approached planning and assessment in the school, and ultimately the process felt altogether more child centred.
 There was no expectation that a child would develop in a typical linear fashion.
 Each child’s map could look entirely different from their peers – but the knowledge of early child development would help all our teachers and support staff in their practice.